CopterExpress/charuco_calibration/README.md

 Make about 20-25 different pictures of the charuco board from different angles by pressing "c" key.
 Make camera calibration by pressing the "esc" key after you make enough frames.
 Blue calibration dots should cover the whole image during the process of calibration.

 Calibration file will be saved in `~/.ros/calibration_<date>_<time>` directory as `calibration.yaml` file by default.
-You can change path to output file in the `output_file` parameter in the launch file.
-Specify the path to this file to the program, which require it.
+You can change the name of the calibration file in the `output_file` parameter in the launch file.

-Also, you can save all captured images to this folder for analysis, if you specify `save_images` parameter as `true`.
+Also, you can save all captured images to the calibration folder for further analysis if you specify `save_images` parameter as `true`.

 The main goal of calibration - get the calibration file with minimal reprojection error.
 Typical reprojection error is `0.3`, typical reprojection error for aruco markers is `1.0`.